I Dwell In You, You Dwell In Me, For Eternity.

 Physically, even though we can no longer touch, talk to, or hug our dead, they are still there; in this life.
 Where do we put to rest the bodies of our dead people?
 In Rwanda, we bury them.
 Very soon, we shall start to cremate them.
 In other cultures, cremated remains are used for tattoos, trenched, or scattered in the sea.
 Whether we bury the body in the ground, keep the cremated remains in our living rooms, trench the cremated remains somewhere else, use them for tattoos or scatter them in the sea, our dead people remain in this life we share.
 Those buried in the ground decompose, and water spreads the particles of their bodies in the soil we get food from and in the water we drink.
 The cremated ashes evaporate in the air we breathe.
 So, whatever way we put our loved ones to rest, they continue to live with us physically and in us, although we can no longer see them, touch them, kiss, and hug them.

 Psychologically, many of us think that only those who loved the departed are affected by their death.
-No. Even those who were indifferent to their existence, hated them, or worse caused their death, are very much affected by the absence of the dead people.
+No. Even those who were indifferent to their existence hated them, or worse caused their death, are very much affected by the absence of the dead people.

 Those who killed our loved ones know better than anybody else that God did not call our people.
-They vividly remember the clothes they were wearing the day of they were shot dead, killed by machetes or burnt alive.
+They vividly remember the clothes they were wearing the day they were shot dead, killed by machetes, or burnt alive.
 They remember their eyes begging them not to kill them.
-Whenever they see the orphans, widows or widowers they left, they once again see the dead people and wished they could talk to them and ask for forgiveness, or run far away where nothing shall remind them of the dead.
+Whenever they see the orphans, widows, or widowers they left, they once again see the dead people and wished they could talk to them and ask for forgiveness, or run far away to where nothing shall remind them of the dead.
 They want to run away till when they realize that the dead people actually dwell within their memories, and if they want to be happy, all they have to do is to live in harmony with them; what I avoiding to call; ‘reconcile with the dead.’

 I used to think that I needed to get over the death of my father and brothers.
 But, when I understood they dwell in me, I decided to embrace that reality.
 Therefore, I will always talk about them because they will always be a part of me.
 Those who may not want me to talk about them, I know why; maybe it makes them uncomfortable because it either reminds them how they lived or how they died.
 They are probably troubled by the idea that other human beings with whom they shared Rwanda caused the death of my loved ones.
 My aim is not to make my compatriots uncomfortable but to enjoy the fact that my people continue to live in me.
 I aim to enjoy the life of my parents and siblings whose blood runs in my vein.
 I aim to celebrate the eternity of their life, my life, our life.